dementia5/Persuasion-RPG/README.md

 📎
 ## CORE FEATURES

+- ✔️ Track solved mysteries, testamonies, clues and artifacts in your journal
 - ✔️ 100% keyboard-controlled interface
 - ✔️ ASCII map with location initials and movement trail
 - ✔️ Stat-based skill checks for interrogation, combat and clue discovery